 Here are four possible definitions of infinite set-they are all minor variants of one another.
 (The first is due to Dedekind and resonates with that curious corridor in Hilbert's Hotel.)

-What do we think is the difference between the following four possible definitions of infinite set?
+What do we think is the difference between these four possible definitions of infinite set given below?

-First, recall the concepts: injective and surjective map:
+Recall the concepts: injective and surjective map.